Kinzydwayne/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a Readme file on functions nested loops
+This is a Readme file on functions and nested loops